mkm29/cilium-rke2-ansible/slide_deck.md

   - It allows you to define both L3/L4 (IP, port) and L7 (protocol) policies using eBPF, giving precise control over which pods can access specific services.

 - **Securing CoreDNS Example**:
-  - Use `CiliumNetworkPolicy` to restrict access to the CoreDNS service.
+  - Use `CiliumNetworkPolicy` to restrict access to the CoreDNS service, allowing ingress from any endpoint in the `kube-system`, `metallb-system`, and `ingress-nginx` namespaces.
   - Example policy:
     ```yaml
     apiVersion: cilium.io/v2
     kind: CiliumNetworkPolicy
     metadata:
       name: coredns-restriction
+      namespace: kube-system
     spec:
       endpointSelector:
         matchLabels: